seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Under his chance: if we draw lots, he speeds;
 His cocks do win the battle still of mine,
 When it is all to nought; and his quails ever
-Beat mine, inhoop’d, at odds.
+Beat mine, inhoop'd, at odds.
 I will to Egypt:
 And though I make this marriage for my peace,
-I’ the east my pleasure lies.
+I' the east my pleasure lies.

 *Enter VENTIDIUS*

 O, come, Ventidius,
-You must to Parthia: your commission’s ready;
+You must to Parthia: your commission's ready;
-Follow me, and receive’t.
+Follow me, and receive't.

 *Exeunt*